 (f) a dividend policy that permits the declaration of a dividend only:

-(c) projections .
-As further noted in 12 C.F.R. § 3.2(a), a bank may be required to compute and maintain its leverage ratio on the basis of the sources and timing of additional capital actual, rather than average total assets.
-This language would have to meet the Bank's current and future needs;
+(iii.
+1 Adjusted total assets is defined in 12 C.F.R. § 3.2(a) with as the prior written approval average total asset figure used for Call Report purposes minus end-of-quarter intangible assets.
+As further noted in 12 C.F.R. § 3.2(a), a bank may be required to compute and maintain its leverage ratio on the basis of the Assistant Deputy Comptrolleractual, rather than average total assets.
+This language would have to be modified to reflect that change.

-(4) Upon completion, the Bank's capital program shall be submitted to the Assistant Deputy Comptroller for prior determination of no supervisory objection.
-Upon receiving a determination of no supervisory objection from the Assistant Deputy Comptroller, the Bank shall implement and adhere to the capital program.
+(4) Upon completion, the Bank's capital program shall be submitted to the Assistant Deputy Comptroller for approvalprior determination of no supervisory objection.
+Upon approval by receiving a determination of no supervisory objection from the Assistant Deputy Comptroller, the Bank shall implement and adhere to the capital program.
 The Board shall review and update the Bank's capital program on an annual basis, or more frequently if necessary.
 Copies of the reviews and updates shall be submitted to the Assistant Deputy Comptroller.

 (5) The Board shall ensure that the Bank has processes, personnel, and control systems to ensure implementation of and adherence to the program developed pursuant to this Article.